NativeScript/push-plugin/README.md

 		tns run android

+- The access token is written in the console and in the message area, after subscribing (Look for ObtainTokenThread log record).
+When sending a notification, the message below the TAP button should be changed with the message received.

 ### iOS

 - Edit the package.json file in the root of application, by changing the bundle identifier to match the one from your Push Certificate.
 For example: